 The binding of isaac: a ram caught in a thicket

-Having literally experienced her rams in such a thicket, Madeline is fully prepared to discuss the tricky parts of the Akedah, Why was the ram caught, and why didn't Abraham see it?
+Having literally experienced her rams in such a thicket, Madeline is fully prepared to discuss this Biblical story.
 What does the ram represent, literally and metaphorically?
 Are we the ram, or are we Abraham?
 This presentation does not require interaction.

 shofar so good